C. D. Finley, poet + writer @coastalwrite (we're always on the shore of something, right?)

-"Nearly March" is a poem written at the beginning of the pandemic.
-It tells of snow having fallen off the roof into a perfect rectangle on the grass below.
+(below) "Nearly March" tells of seeing snow falling off the roof into a perfect rectangle on the grass below.
 It received second place in the 2020 Poet's Seat Poetry Contest and was published in the Greenfield Recorder.

 All photographs and artwork on this website are under copyright.